| Irish | Scottish | Australian |

 MacLennans Gaelic Dictionary

-This is a comprehensive and reliable Scottish Gaelic-English and English-Gaelic Dictionary.
-It is useful for both fluent Gaelic speakers and learners of the language
+English-Gaelic Dictionary.
+It is useful for both fluent Gaelic speakers

 Tog Fonn 2